Learn about balanced comparison with multiple concepts. |

 Here's how to set up a Balanced Comparison with three concepts.

-3 Concept setup v1a
+3 Concept setup version 1a

 - Set up a website study.